Filtered formal groups, Cartier duality, and derived algebraic geometry: Introduction

 \subsection{Filtered formal groups}

-The first main undertaking of this paper is to introduce a notion of \emph{filtered formal group}.
-For now, we give the following rough definition, postponing the full definition to Section \ref{filteredformalgroupsection}:
+The first main undertaking of this paper is to introduce a notion of \emph{filtered formal group} over a (discrete) ring $R$.
+For now, we give the following rough definition, postponing the full definition to Section~\ref{filteredformalgroupsection}.